graphprotocol/graph-node/docs/subgraph-manifest.md

 | --- | --- | --- |
 | **path** | *String or [IPLD Link](https://github.com/ipld/specs/)* | A path to a local file or IPLD link. |

-## 1.7 Dynamic Data Source
+## 1.7 Data Source Templates
-A dynamic data source has all of the fields of a normal data source, except the [EthereumContractSource](#151-ethereumcontractsource) address field is removed.
+A data source template has all of the fields of a normal data source, except it does not include a contract address under `source`.
+The address is a parameter that can later be provided when creating a dynamic data source from the template.
 ```yml
 # ...
 dataSources: